 Once you’ve batted around some names, make sure the domain names you selected are available.
 Better yet, check on those names WHILE you’re batting them around.
 Nothing sucks worse than spending four days coming up with the perfect domain name only to realize that it has already been purchased by someone else!

-Typically, domain name registrars sell domains for as little as $12 a year.
-You can also find places that will give you a domain name for free.
+Typically, domain name registrars (like GoDaddy) sell domains for as little as $12 a year.
+You can also find places that offer domain names for free.
 However, it may be something like clubthrifty.wordpress.com or ilovecookies.wordpress.com.
-Honestly, you know how cheap we can be, and even we think you should bite the bullet and buy your own domain name – especially if you want to make some money so you can quit your day job.
+Honestly, you know how cheap we can be, and even we think you should bite the bullet and buy your own domain name – especially if you want to make some money from your blog.

-Seriously guys, even if you are blogging as a hobby, make sure to get a custom domain name.
+Seriously y’all, even if you’re blogging as a hobby, make sure to get a custom domain name.
 It makes you look more professional, you’ll fare better in search results, and you’ll have a much better chance at growing your blog.
 Plus, you can get by for less than $20 a month – which is considerably less than most hobbies cost.
 The best part is that this hobby could actually make you money!